Category Archives: Kirsten Dunst

 Grade: A-

-A remake of the 1971 film (also adapted from an earlier novel) starring Clint Eastwood, The Beguiled is a 2017 release directed by Sofia Coppola (Lost in Translation), a director ready to burst onto the front lines.
+A remake of the 1971 film (also adapted from an earlier novel) starring Clint Eastwood, The Beguiled is a 2017 release directed by Sofia Coppola (Lost in Translation, 2003), a director ready to burst onto the front lines.

-Coppola carefully chooses her films, but each one is different from the others and The Beguiled is no different.
-A piece fraught with atmosphere and tension, Coppola does wonder from a directing standpoint.
+Coppola carefully chooses her films, but each differs from the others, and The Beguiled is no different.
+A piece fraught with atmosphere and tension, Coppola does wonders from a directing standpoint.

 The girl (Amy) is startled when she discovers an injured, handsome Union Army soldier, Corporal John McBurney (Farrell).
 Sympathetic, Amy helps the soldier back to the school, led by the headmistress, Martha Farnsworth (Kidman).

-Slowly, the females in the school become enamored with John as they develop rivalries with each other to gain the upper hand for his affections.
+Slowly, the females in the school become enamored with John, developing rivalries to gain the upper hand in his affections.

-There is something so sinister and wickedly foreboding about almost every scene as we shrink at the thought that something bad will happen at any moment- sometimes it does and sometimes it does not.
+There is something sinister and wickedly foreboding about almost every scene, as we shrink at the thought that something terrible will happen at any moment—sometimes it does, and sometimes it does not.

-Almost like a horror film would, the camera angles are such that something or someone is bound to suddenly leap out and grab a character.
+Almost like a horror film would, the camera angles are such that something or someone is bound to leap out and grab a character suddenly.

-The lovesick teen, Alicia (Elle Fanning), with hormones raging, sets her sights on John almost from the beginning, sneaking out of musical lessons, to kiss an unconscious John goodnight.
+With hormones raging, the lovesick teen, Alicia (Elle Fanning), sets her sights on John almost from the beginning, sneaking out of musical lessons to kiss an unconscious John goodnight.

-I was left wondering throughout the film when a romance would develop between Martha and John, but only towards the end of the film was this ever addressed and barely skirted over, as they take charge and stoic Martha slowly began to let her guard down.
+I was left wondering throughout the film when a romance would develop between Martha and John, but only towards the end was this ever addressed and barely skirted over.
+Stoic Martha slowly began to let her guard down as they took charge.

 As Nicole Kidman is one of my favorite film stars of all time (she can tell a story by facial expressions alone), she has wisely begun to choose fantastic supporting roles as she ages in Hollywood (2016’s Lion immediately comes to mind).

-The Beguiled is a film to watch if only to escape to the joys of great, atmospheric, film-making, and to appreciate the wonderful talents of one of the few prominent female director’s of today (hopefully the mega success of 2017’s female-directed Wonder Woman will begin to change this).
+The Beguiled is a film to watch if only to escape to the joys of superb, atmospheric filmmaking and to appreciate the outstanding talents of one of the few prominent female directors of today (hopefully, the mega success of 2017’s female-directed Wonder Woman will begin to change this).

-The story has a few issues, but overall The Beguiled is worth the money spent.
+The story has a few issues, but The Beguiled (2017) is worth the money.

 Hidden Figures-2016